 Principle Aim Accessible Provide open space that is easily accessible and appeals to people of all ages and abilities and is well serviced by a range of sustainable transport options.
 Adaptable Design and manage open space to accommodate changing community needs and other influences including climate change.
-Cultural Recognise, protect and support diverse Indigenous and non-Indigenous historical and contemporary cultural values of open space.
+Cultural Recognise, protect and support diverse Wurundjeri Woi Wurrung, Aboriginal and Torres Strait Islander cultural heritage and historical values, including contemporary cultural values, in existing and new open space.
 Diverse Reflect the natural, social, urban and cultural diversity of Yarra and meet the diverse range of organised and informal recreational needs in open space.
 Ecological Enhance and link ecologically viable remnants and established urban bushland to improve biodiversity values.
-Sustainable Open space to be designed and managed to support sustainable water use; contribute to urban greening; mitigate urban heat island effect; support large canopy trees; promote sustainable transport options; and contribute to the liveability of higher density precincts in the city.
+Equitable Ensure the public open space network is inclusive and freely open and accessible to everyone.
+Sustainable Design and manage open space to support sustainable water use; contribute to urban greening; mitigate urban heat island effect; support large canopy trees; promote sustainable transport options; and contribute to the liveability of higher density precincts in the city.